 \section{Proposed landmark selection methods}

 Currently existing methods for landmark selection that enable subsequent PH analysis on large and noisy point cloud data are not ideal and have, in particular, not been designed with PH in mind.
-De Silva and Carlsson~\cite{deSilva2004} state the most pertinent qualities for a landmark set to be good coverage of the data set and even spacing spacing of the landmarks.
-While these are certainly important properties for many data sets, we find that, regardless of whether the landmarks are intended for use in combination with the lazy witness complex or simply as a subset of the data set to apply PH to, the aim of a landmark selection method should be to represent the underlying topology of the data set.
+De Silva and Carlsson, 2004 state the most pertinent qualities for a landmark set to be good coverage of the dataset and even spacing spacing of the landmarks.
+While these are certainly important properties for many datasets, we find that in the context of PH, regardless of whether the landmarks are intended for use in combination with the lazy witness complex or simply as a subset of the dataset to apply PH to, the aim of a landmark selection method should be to represent the underlying topology of the dataset.
 Since outliers can artificially introduce topological features such as loops, we in particular require outlier-robust landmark selection techniques.
-Based on these observations we formulate the following goals for landmark selection methods intended for PH: \begin{enumerate} \item Good representation of the underlying topology of the data set, even at low sampling densities with small variance of the results between different landmark realisations. \item Robustness to outliers, ideally including a measure for how much we consider a specific point to be an outlier. \end{enumerate} We now introduce two novel landmark selection methods to achieve these goals: \nameref{subsec:PHOutliers} (PH landmarks) and \nameref{subsec:kminusminus}.
-We design \nameref{subsec:PHOutliers} specifically for the application of PH, while \nameref{subsec:kminusminus} is a variant of the $k$-means algorithm, whose outlier-robust properties make it a promising candidate to overcome the downsides of both the random and the maxmin landmark selection.
+Based on these observations we formulate the following goals for landmark selection methods intended for PH: \begin{enumerate} \item Good representation of the underlying topology of the dataset, even at low sampling densities with small variance of the results between different landmark realisations. \item Robustness to outliers, ideally including a measure for how much we consider a specific point to be an outlier. \end{enumerate} We now introduce novel landmark selection methods to achieve these goals: \nameref{subsec:PHOutliers} (PH landmarks) and \nameref{subsec:kminusminus}.
+We design PH landmarks specifically for the application of PH, while \nameref{subsec:kminusminus} are based on a variant of the $k$--means algorithm, whose outlier-robust properties make it a promising candidate to overcome the downsides of both the random and the maxmin landmark selection.